 These are the most common cutting tools for sewing that you should keep in your sewing kit.
 Check the end of this article for some extra ones that advanced sewers may like to use.

 - Thread snippers

 - Embroidery scissors

 - Rotary cutters

 - Seam ripper

-Your fabric scissors (also called shears) should be sharp enough to cut through several layers of fabric at the one time.
+Your fabric scissors (also called shears or dressmakers scissors) should be sharp enough to cut through several layers of fabric at one time.
 This means they will need to be medium to large-sized.
 Small scissors just don't cut through fabric and often leave burred, messy edges.
 They will also hurt your fingers and leave major indents by the end of most cutting tasks.